ADAPAA/notesrepo/githubnotes.md

 Combine the work of branches to master
 Switch to the target branch by using checkout command and run the following command
 $git merge branchname
-If  you want to merge branch A to branch B, switch to b and run the command ìgit merge aî Branch a is still separate and you can again work on it if you want to.
+If  you want to merge branch A to branch B, switch to b and run the command ‚Äúgit merge a‚Äù Branch a is still separate and you can again work on it if you want to.
 Rebase:??
 Another kind of merging.